 As of now, there is no legal system for purchasing any type of marijuana product in Georgia.
 Soon eligible patients will be able to purchase and possess up to 20 ounces of cannabis oil given there is a THC content of 5% or less.
 Some cities in Georgia, such as Atlanta, have decriminalized marijuana while others have not.
 If your city has not yet decriminalized marijuana, possession of anything less than 1 ounce is a misdemeanor with the potential for 1 year in prison and a maximum $5,000 fine.
 The more one possesses the higher the penalties get.
 For example, possession or purchase of more than 1 ounce is a felony that leads to 1-10 years of jail time and $10,000 in fines.

 Cannabis oil is the only marijuana product that is legal in Georgia.
-However, while it is legal it has not yet become available to patients due to growing restrictions within the state.
+However, while it has been legalized, it has not yet become available to patients due to growing restrictions within the state.
 These growing restrictions were just lifted in 2019 which means the medical marijuana program in Georgia can expand and make more products available.
-We’re hopeful that 2021 will see the expansion of Georgia’s medical marijuana program to one you see in other states, but as for now, cannabis oil is the only legal product.
+We’re hopeful that the expansion of Georgia’s medical marijuana program will happen soon.

 Georgia just recently introduced a bill that fully expands the sale, possession, and use of medical marijuana and illustrated the taxes and regulations of the sale.
 This information has not yet been made publicly available but with eager Georgian citizens, there is a good chance the bill will pass.
 Regardless, we will know Georgia’s tax ideas and regulations in the near future, and you can check back here as soon as the information is made public.

 Georgia does not allow for the consumption of marijuana in any capacity unless you are an eligible patient.
 What you may not know is that CBD containing less than 0.3% THC was legalized by the federal government, but states can determine their own laws about substances and Georgia did just that.
-Georgia made it illegal to consume THC if you are not an eligible patient no matter how much THC it contains.
-So, things get confusing here as people are allowed to purchase low-THC products through the internet and many stores are selling them despite Georgia making it illegal.
-People often get busted for using CBD oil in total ignorance as they are just doing what the federal law permits.
-Cops rarely seek out people using CBD oil and they usually look the other way, but that being said, some cops may still arrest people for mere CBD possession.
+Georgia made it illegal to consume any THC products if you are not an eligible patient- no matter how much THC it contains.
+So, things get confusing here as people are allowed to purchase low-THC products online due to its federal legalization.
+While the police rarely seek out people using CBD oil, it is still technically illegal in the state.
 Therefore, CBD should only be consumed in private to avoid any sort of disturbance with law enforcement.

 As you may know, marijuana of any kind is still illegal on a federal level.
-Essentially what this means is that any land that is owned by the federal government puts you in the feds jurisdiction where marijuana is illegal.
-Therefore, if you are caught possessing and/or consuming marijuana on federally owned land, you will be prosecuted by the feds.
+Essentially what this means is that any land that is owned by the federal government puts you in federal jurisdiction where marijuana is illegal.
+Therefore, if you are caught possessing and/or consuming marijuana on federally owned land, you will be prosecuted by the federal government.

-Medical marijuana in Georgia is pretty much nonexistent and they even made CBD oil illegal for those who do not register with the state to consume it.
-This can be a very confusing law because CBD oil is legal under the federal government so long as it contains less than 0.3% THC.
+Medical marijuana in Georgia is pretty much nonexistent and the state has even made CBD oil illegal for those who do not register to consume it.
+This can be a very confusing law because CBD oil is legal under federal legislation, so long as it contains less than 0.3% THC.
 Therefore, people everywhere are purchasing CBD products from grocery stores or gas stations in just about any form.
 However, Georgia citizens must watch out because they could face issues from law enforcement and fines for possessing CBD without a permit.

 Getting a medical marijuana card in Georgia is quite simple but it doesn’t really offer much.
 However, if you want to get one, here are the following steps: